Varnanarajeev/Varnanarajeev/README.md

 - 👋 Hi, I’m Varnana Rajeev
 - 👀 I love to dance
-- 🌱 I’m currently learning Gen-Ai
+- 🌱 I’m trying to deep dive into genAi and believe me its so much fun!!
-- 📫 How to reach me @varnanarajeev@gmail.com
+- 📫 How to reach me : @varnanarajeev@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact:
+- ⚡ Stop me on Linkdln: @VarnanaRajeev

 <!---
 Varnanarajeev/Varnanarajeev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.